TheNewTimeGamer/brainfuck/README.md

 I.E: half its previous size.

-Now about the unused bit:
+Now about the unused bits:

 If we were to take the current setup we would only need 3 bits per operator.
 This would result in only needing 6 bits per byte, so we could make the program 37.5% its original size!
 Of course, because we would be splitting the operators between bytes we would for a program whos length is not to the power of 6 also need to add one padding byte, which contains the remaining half of the last operator.